TheBodger/MagicMirrorConfig/README.md

   <li>
     They should run automatically, though you may need to press enter to get the final command to complete.</li>
   <li>
-  if you see any error messages, check on the troubleshooting section below.
+  If you see any error messages, check on the troubleshooting section below.
   </li>
   </ul>